Voicemail Transcription: The Complete Guide to Voicemail-to-Text for Business

 Here's what voicemail transcription doesn't solve: the fact that most people don't leave voicemails in the first place.

 Industry research shows a striking fact: 80% of calls that go to voicemail don't result in a message.
 The caller hears your voicemail greeting and simply hangs up.
-Another study from Invoca found that less than 3% of callers who get pushed to voicemail leave a message.
+Research from Invoca found that home services businesses miss 27% of calls, and most who reach voicemail simply hang up.

 Think about that.
 For every customer who leaves you a voicemail to transcribe, four or more customers hung up without leaving anything.
 Those aren't transcription problems - they're lost opportunities that transcription can't help with.